 Wouldn’t it be great to just wave a magic wand and completely change your look?
-For me, being an expert in contouring and highlighting is about more than being a beautician.
+Some choose invasive treatments when searching online for ‘bump on nose‘ solutions, however for me, being an expert in contouring and highlighting is about more than being a beautician.
 This ability makes some of my clients call me a magician – which always makes me smile!

 Normally, a “magician” never reveals her secrets, but since I’m being given this wonderful opportunity to be a beauty editor for this magazine, and the fact that I love to teach, I’m going to share what you need to know to get started on contouring today!

 Is Contouring For You?

 Here are some questions I get asked all the time!

 - Kim, can you make my face look thinner and more chiseled?

 - Can you make my nose were more narrow and straight?

 - Maybe you have some of the same requests?

 Do you envy Angelina Jolie’s and Aishwarya Rai’s full, sexy pout?
 Want to steal Megan Fox’s cheekbones?
 Or maybe you want to play off your gorgeous collarbones and perhaps enhance your cleavage?
 (Yes, I just said that in an Indian Magazine!)

 With contouring and highlighting, you can.
 Thanks to exciting new products and the explosion of online tutorials in social media, contouring and highlighting is hot and on trend.
 I first learned about highlighting and contouring 15 years ago in Blanche MacDonald’s Certified Makeup Artistry Program and things have evolved a lot since then.